DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 ## Benefits of having a PGCE

 A PGCE is beneficial if you want to teach in other countries because it’s an internationally recognised academic qualification.
-However, you should always check the local requirements in the country you’re looking to teach in.
+However, you should always check the local requirements of the country you’re looking to teach in.

-It can also award up to 60 credits at Master’s level which you could use towards a full Master’s qualification, which is usually 180 credits.
+It can also award up to 60 credits at Master’s level which you could use towards a full Master’s qualification.
+This is usually 180 credits.

 You may want to do a Master’s in education, for example, for your professional development and to gain additional expertise.

 Getting a PGCE can give you a better understanding of teaching practices, educational research and theory.